AriFordsham/GHCWiki/records.md

 and that can work for both `Record` and `RecordClash` because they both have a field `a`.
-With Namespacing this will fail to type check unless the compiler can determine the type of r is either `Record` or `RecordClash`.
-The advantage of Namespacing is that the implementation is clear, straightforward, and has already been done (in the Frege language, whereas there are still questions as to the feasibility of Overloading).
-Overloading has seen other downsides in practice.
+With other approaches (including TDNR) this will fail to type check unless the compiler can determine the type of r is either `Record` or `RecordClash`.

+The advantage of Namespacing is that the implementation is clear, straightforward, and has already been done in Agda and Frege.
+We can either stop with name-spacing (Agda) or continue on with automatically resolving the field when the dot operator is used.
+Overloading has seen downsides in practice.
 In the words of the Frege author, who abandoned Overloading:

 - only very inefficient code could be generated, if you have to access or update a field of some unknown record.
 In the end, every record type was basically a map.
 - it turned out that errors stemming from mistyping a field name often could not be diagnosed at the point where they were committed, but led to inferred types with crazy signatures and an incomprehensible type error at the use side of the function that contained the error.